Domestic violence: COVID-19 pandemic

 Some studies have found some association between the COVID-19 pandemic and an upsurge in the rate of domestic violence.
 The coping mechanisms adopted by individuals during the state of isolation has been implicated in the increase around the globe.
 Some of the implications of this restriction period are financial distress, induced stress, frustration, and a resulting quest for coping mechanisms, which could trigger violence.

-In major cities in Nigeria, such as Lagos, Abuja; in India, and in Hubei province in China, there was a recorded increase in the level of intimate partner violence.
+In major cities in Nigeria, such as Lagos and Abuja, in India, and in Hubei province in China, there was a recorded increase in the level of intimate partner violence.

 An increase in the prevalence of domestic violence during the restrictions has been reported in many countries including the US, China, and many European countries.
 In India, a 131% increase in domestic violence in areas that had strict lockdown measures was recorded.

 Effects

 Physical

 Bruises, broken bones, head injuries, lacerations, and internal bleeding are some of the acute effects of a domestic violence incident that require medical attention and hospitalization.
 Some chronic health conditions that have been linked to victims of domestic violence are arthritis, irritable bowel syndrome, chronic pain, pelvic pain, ulcers, and migraines.
 Victims who are pregnant during a domestic violence relationship experience greater risk of miscarriage, pre-term labor, and injury to or death of the fetus.

 New research illustrates that there are strong associations between exposure to domestic violence and abuse in all their forms and higher rates of many chronic conditions.
 The strongest evidence comes from the Adverse Childhood Experiences Study which shows correlations between exposure to abuse or neglect and higher rates in adulthood of chronic conditions, high-risk health behaviors and shortened life span.
 Evidence of the association between physical health and violence against women has been accumulating since the early 1990s.